appsignal/appsignal-kubernetes/README.md

 ## Metrics

-AppSignal for Kubernetes extracts metrics for all nodes running in a cluster every minute.
+AppSignal for Kubernetes extracts metrics for all nodes and pods running in a cluster every minute.

 It extracts the following metrics from the `/api/v1/nodes/<NODE>/proxy/stats/summary` endpoint:

+### Node metrics

 - node_cpu_usage_nano_cores
 - node_cpu_usage_core_nano_seconds